HTLC Member Honors Parents With Gifts for Children

 “My father was able to leave money for his five children,” Schoenecker says.
 “When we received it, I encouraged my siblings to follow our parents’ example and tithe the money.
 It was a really fun thing to do!
 I got to think about where I wanted this money to go.”

-HTLC began giving the dolls to children at baptism, along with a prayer shawl, several years ago.
-For every doll purchased, cuddle+kind provides 10 meals to children in need through partnerships with multiple humanitarian agencies around the world.
+Holy Trinity began giving the dolls to children at baptism, along with a prayer shawl, several years ago.
+For every doll purchased, cuddle+kind provides ten meals to children in need through partnerships with multiple humanitarian agencies around the world.
 The agencies are sensitive to the needs of the community and provide aid in a manner they feel is best.

 Jen and Derek Woodgate founded cuddle+kind in September 2015 after watching a documentary about the impact of hunger on developing children around the world.
 To date, they have given over 7.5 million meals to kids in need in 66 countries.
 Their goal is to provide 1 million meals each year.
 The Woodgates are particularly interested in helping female children.